kai4man/Anbernic-H700-RG-xx-StockOS-Modification/Modify_System_Settings/README.md

-# System Settings Modifier - User Manual
+# Modify System Settings - User Manual

 ## Overview
-The System Settings Modifier is a utility application designed for handheld gaming devices (particularly Anbernic models) that allows users to modify various system settings through a graphical interface.
+The Modify System Settings is a utility application designed for handheld gaming devices (particularly Anbernic models) that allows users to modify various system settings through a graphical interface.
 It supports multiple languages and provides a user-friendly menu system for configuration changes.

 ## Supported Devices
 The application is compatible with the following Anbernic devices: